SchindlerLiang/VAE-for-Anomaly-Detection/LSTM_VAE/readme.md

 In total, there are 55 abnormal samples and 8661 normal samples.
 We randomly select 8000 normal samples as train dataset, 661 normal samples and 55 abnormal samples as test dataset.
 As a result, the abnormal samples constitute only 7.7% of the test dataset.

+`LSTM_VAE should be trained on NORMAL Dataset.
+However, dataset with only a few ABNORMAL samples is also acceptable, since we can adjust the hyper_parameter outliers_fraction, which may slightly influnce the detection score.`

 ## Result
 The confusion_matrix of the test dataset are presented as: